Bermuda St. George’s – 7 Best Things To Do

 TIP: If you’re not in need of WIFI from Convicts Bay, I’d suggest you anchor further out into the bay.
 We spent a week in the middle of the bay and a week closer to land to get WIFI.
 While closer to land we found an increase of cockroaches landing on the deck of our boat.

-2. Stroll around the streets of St Georges, Bermuda visiting museums, churches and parks
+2. Stroll around the streets of Bermuda St. George’s, visiting museums, churches and parks

 Amongst many excellent museums in the town, there’s also a replica of the Deliverance that you can visit.

-Some of the museums to check out include the Bermuda National Trust Museum at the Globe Hotel – you’ll find the interesting part that Bermuda played in America’s Civil War.
+Some of the museums to check out include the Bermuda National Trust Museum at the Globe Hotel – you’ll find the interesting part that Bermuda St. George’s played in America’s Civil War.
 There’s the Town Hall that has open doors when not in session.
 You’ll also find the Bermudian Heritage Museum, the St. George’s Historical Society Museum, Printery & Garden, the Tucker House, a replica of a prominent merchant’s home and there’s also the World Heritage Centre.

 In between all the museums, you’ll find several churches.
-One of them being the oldest continuously operating Anglican Church in the Western Hemisphere.
+One of them is the oldest continuously operating Anglican Church in the Western Hemisphere.
 St Peter’s, Their Majesties Chappell, dates back to 1620!
 And the unfinished Church is my favorite – it looks like an old English ruin.
+And the Somers Gardens are well worth a visit.
+Rumor has it that the British admiral charged with developing the Bermudian colony has his heart buried in the park!
+There’s a tomb to check out, in addition to beautiful trees, shrubs, and flowers.

 If you want to take home the amazing bouquet of Bermudian floral smells, make sure to also stop at the Bermuda Perfumery.
 The perfumery still makes and bottles all its’ inland inspired scents on-site using more than 3,000 essential oils extracted from frangipani, jasmine, oleander, and passionflower.
 A bottle of perfume would make a fantastic gift for someone too (HINT, HINT Simon!)